ClickHouse/clickhouse-docs/docs/en/guides/inserting-data.md

 ## Bulk loading data

 For bulk loading data from Postgres, users can use:
+- using `PeerDB by ClickHouse`, an ETL tool specifically designed for PostgreSQL database replication to both self-hosted ClickHouse and ClickHouse Cloud.
+To get started, create an account on [PeerDB Cloud](https://www.peerdb.io/) and refer to [the documentation](https://docs.peerdb.io/connect/clickhouse/clickhouse-cloud) for setup instructions.
 - The postgres table function to read data directly as shown in previous examples.
 Typically appropriate if batch replication based on a known watermark, e.g., timestamp, is sufficient or if it's a one-off migration.
 This approach can scale to 10's millions of rows.
 Users looking to migrate larger datasets should consider multiple requests, each dealing with a chunk of the data.
 Staging tables can be used for each chunk prior to its partitions being moved to a final table.
 This allows failed requests to be retried.
 For further details on this bulk-loading strategy, see here.
 - Data can be exported from Postgres in CSV format.
 This can then be inserted into ClickHouse from either local files or via object storage using table functions.